denniscwylie/sarks/README.md

 cd examples/
 ```

-I recommend reading through the script file and running the commands
+I recommend reading through the example and running the commands
 contained within individually at the shell script as you get to them.